22 Shows & Movies Based on Books

 Andra Day stunned audiences in the Lee Daniels film, earning a 2021 Golden Globe® Award for Best Performance by an Actress in a Motion Picture and an Oscar® nomination for Best Performance by an Actress in a Leading Role.

-Inspired by Becky Albertalli’s young adult novel Simon vs. the Homo Sapiens Agenda, the 2018 movie Love, Simon follows a closeted gay teen (Nick Robinson) as he navigates coming out to his dad (Josh Duhamel), mom (Jennifer Garner), and friends.
+Inspired by Becky Albertalli’s young adult novel Simon vs. the Homo Sapiens Agenda, the 2018 movie Love, Simon follows a closeted teenager (Nick Robinson) as he navigates coming out to his dad (Josh Duhamel), mom (Jennifer Garner), and friends.

 Watch: Love, Simon